DannyBen/nasdaq/README.md

 To take the path of least surprises, caching is disabled by default.

-You can enable and customize it by either passing options on initialization, or by accessing the `WebCache` object directly at a later stage.
+You can enable and customize it by either passing options on initialization, or by accessing the `Lightly` object directly at a later stage.

 ```ruby